 The financial function in the corporation.
 Techniques for evaluating current use of resources and proposed resource acquisitions or dispositions.
-Prerequisites: BSAD 060 with a minimum grade of C-, STAT 141 or STAT 143 with a minimum grade of C-, or PSYS 053 with a minimum grade of C- and PSYS 054 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors; or Business Administration minor; minimum Sophomore standing.
+Prerequisites: BUS 1610 with a minimum grade of C-; Business Administration, Computer Science & Information Systems, Engineering Management majors, or Business Administration minor; minimum Sophomore standing.

 Note: These dates may not be accurate for select courses during the Summer Session.